Adnan Khashoggi: Personal life

 In 1961, Khashoggi married 20-year-old Englishwoman, Sandra Daly, who converted to Islam and took the name Soraya Khashoggi.
 Together they raised one daughter (Nabila) and four sons (Mohamed, Khalid, Hussein, and Omar).
 Another daughter, Petrina, was born after the couple divorced in 1974 and was assumed to be Adnan's, until a DNA test in 1999 revealed that her father was Conservative party politician Jonathan Aitken.

 Khashoggi's second wife, Italian Laura Biancolini, (m.
-1978) also converted to Islam and changed her name to Lamia Khashoggi.
-She was seventeen when she met Adnan; together they had a son, Ali.
-Khashoggi was married to Lamia Khashoggi at the time of his death.
-Adnan's third legal wife was Shahpari Azam Zanganeh (m.
-1991-2014).
+1978-2017) changed her name to Lamia Khashoggi.
+She was seventeen when she met Adnan; together they had a son, Adnan's third legal wife was Shahpari Azam Zanganeh.
 Apart from his marriages, Khashoggi also maintained a harem, and it was reported that he had relationships with at least 12 women who were described as his "pleasure wives".
 One was Jill Dodd, a former model and fashion designer he met in 1980.
 Dodd has written a memoir titled The Currency of Love about their relationship.

 In the 1980s, the Khashoggi family occupied one of the largest villa estates in Marbella, Spain, called Baraka, hosting lavish parties.
 Guests at these parties included film stars, pop celebrities and politicians such as former Canadian prime minister Pierre Trudeau.
 In 1985, celebrity reporter Robin Leach reported Khashoggi threw a five-day birthday party in Vienna for his eldest son, and in his heyday, Khashoggi spent $250,000 a day to maintain his lifestyle.
 Due to his extravagant lifestyle, he was called the Great Gatsby of the Middle East.

 Another Khashoggi home was Ol Pejeta Conservancy, in Laikipia County, Kenya known at the time as the Mount Kenya Safari Club.
 His house has since been converted into a hotel which is run by Serena Hotels.
 Khashoggi continued to spend lavishly even when he encountered financial problems.
 His net worth was said to have been down to about $8 million in 1990.
 He died on 6 June 2017 while being treated for Parkinson's disease at St Thomas' Hospital in London.
 He was 81 years of age.